 - 1) Theories relating to the origin and creation of art.
 Communication, expression and release of emotions. - 2) Imitation, play and intuition.
 Inspiration, imagination.
-The role of the subconscious concepts of art and beauty with specific reference to: Plato, Aristotle, Vitruvius, langinus, Plotinus, St. Augustine and St. Aquinas. - 3) Theories relating to works of art.
+The role of the subconscious concepts of art and beauty with specific reference to: Plato, Aristotle, Vitruvius, langinus, Plotinus, St. Augustine and St. Aquinas.

+- 3) Theories relating to works of art.
 Emphasis on relationship between actual works of art and the principles of aesthetics of periods of art history.
 Organic structure, content and form expression, Empathy, psychic distance, pleasure. - 4) Concepts of art and beauty with special reference to Ghiberti, Leonardo da Vinci, Alberti, Lessing, Diderot, Baumgartner, Kant, Hegal, Clive Bell, Croce, Tolstoy. - 5) Art in relation to society.
 Theories of art.
 Art as representation, art as pure form, art as expression.
-Concepts of art and beauty with reference to: John Dewey, Santayana, Bullough, Worringer, Hume, C.J.Jung, Freud, Bradly, Marx, Engels, Sartre, Susanne langer, John Berger. - 6) Comparative study of Indian Philosophy of Art, Western Philosophy of Art and chines Philosophy of Art.
+Concepts of art and beauty with reference to: John Dewey, Santayana, Bullough, Worringer, Hume, C.J.Jung, Freud, Bradly, Marx, Engels, Sartre, Susanne Ianger, John Berger. - 6) Comparative study of Indian Philosophy of Art, Western Philosophy of Art and chines Philosophy of Art.

+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his/her GE subject in each semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

-- 1. Painting: composition in any chosen painting media limited to individual needs and sensibility. - Sculpture: Compositional exercises in round with various materials (clay, plaster, wood, metal) Or compositions for metal casting: Participation in mould.
+- 1. Sculpture: Compositional exercises in round with various materials (clay, plaster, wood, metal) or Pottery and ceramics: Throwing, building and slip casting.
+Or compositions for metal casting: Participation in mould.
 Making process, mould heading, metal pouring, chiseling.
-Finishing and oxidization process.
-Or Direct metal work Composition by various techniques in metal A) Arc Welding B) Soldering C) Brazing D) Riveting E) Repousse method.
-Relief composition by repousse method in metal sheet. - 3.
-Graphics (Printmaking): Etching or lithography or Serigraphy.
-Lithography: Printing process and lithography principles of lithography in detail, practice in line & dot process of lithographic printing. - 4.
-Applied Art: Series of communication design on consumer products.
-(Posters, Press Layout, Packaging, Brand name/ logo and etc.) - 5.
-Photography and Photojournalism: Indoor and outdoor photography.
+Finishing and oxidization process. - 2.
+Graphics(Printmaking): Etching or lithography or Serigraphy.
+Lithography: Printing process and lithography principles of lithography in detail, practice in line & dot process of lithographic printing. - 3.
+Applied Art: Printing type setting: Knowledge of point system.
+Recognition of type faces.
+Reading of layout.
+Composing practice, printing. - 4.
+Photography & Photojournalism: Indoor and outdoor photography.
 Assignments.